 After returning from the Far East, Warren attended Emory University School of Law.
 Upon graduation, he came home to Pennsylvania and began a career that has always involved serving the public.

 Warren worked at keeping our families safe from crime first as a Deputy Prosecutor in York County and then as an Assistant District Attorney in Philadelphia.
-It was in the District Attorney’s office that Warren met his wife, Megan.
-Together, they returned to Chester County – with Warren joining White and Williams, LLP, where he continues to work today, and Megan joining the Chester County District Attorney’s Office where she served for several years before entering private practice.
+After his work in the Philadelphia District Attorney’s office, Warren returned to Chester County – where he joined White and Williams, LLP.

 After moving back to Tredyffrin Township, Warren continued his public service – this time by volunteering as a member of the Township Zoning Board.
 After serving for two years in that post, Warren was encouraged to run for Supervisor by his neighbors and was elected in November 2003 and re-elected in 2007.